 Depending on your printer, you may need to make further adjustments.
 I recommend trying these steps one by one until one works for you:

 - Make sure you are using the right PDF.
-Refer to step 1 in Printing a 2-Minute map
+Refer to Selecting the right PDF for you.

 - Under Page Size & Handling > Poster, set Overlap to 0 (zero) inches

 - Instruct your printer to print without borders (not all printers have this option)